brewster-mackenzie/lunar-ecs/README.md

 some internal operations.
 It trades memory for performance, which I decided was reasonable given that LunarECS is intended to be used by hobbyists and for small projects only (although in reality it can support much more than that).

-This obviously wastes memory in projects where a large number of component types have been defined.

 A better alternative for projects where this might become an issue would be to store the component index as part of the array, for example: